mvolkmann/blog/src/neovim.md

 In the delete dialog, select a session and press `return` to delete it.

-To close one of these dialogs, press the `esc` key.
+To close one of these dialogs, press the `esc` key twice.

 ### Terminal